Overactive Bladder Specialist

 While your risk of developing an overactive bladder increases with age, it’s not a normal part of aging.
 It’s best not to ignore abnormalities or changes in your urinary habits as your symptoms may become progressively worse or be a sign of a more severe health problem.

-The first step is to obtain an accurate diagnosis.
-This is achieved through a urodynamic test to assess how the bladder is releasing urine and when.
-This test may be used in conjunction with cystoscopy, a procedure in which a thin tube affixed with a small camera is inserted into the urethra to examine the lining of the bladder.
+The team at Urology of Greater Atlanta begins with a thorough exam and testing to identify the specific condition causing your symptoms.
+They often use a urodynamic test to assess how the bladder is releasing urine and when.
+Your doctor might combine urodynamic testing with cystoscopy, a procedure in which a thin tube affixed with a small camera is inserted into the urethra to examine the bladder’s lining.

 Today there are more viable options than ever before to treat and manage an overactive bladder.
 Oral medications can help relax the bladder and decrease the urge to urinate as often.
 BOTOXⓇ injections directly into the bladder can partially paralyze muscles to relieve the feeling of constantly having to urinate.

 - Uroplasty: a series of 12 weekly 30-minutes in-office treatments that use mild electrical impulses to reduce the frequency and urgency of urination

 - InTone®: a device that uses noninvasive electrical stimulation and biofeedback to strengthen pelvic floor muscles

 - InterStim™: a small device implanted under the skin of one of the upper buttocks that gently stimulates the sacral nerves to facilitate proper bladder function

 Call or book an appointment online with Urology of Greater Atlanta to learn more about overactive bladder and the many treatments available.